Integrable (2+1)-Dimensional Spin Models with Self-Consistent Potentials: The Myrzakulov-Lakshmanan II equation

-\subsection{Gauge equivalent counterpart of the ML-II equation}
+\subsection{Gauge Equivalent Counterpart of the ML-II Equation}

-Let us find the gauge equivalent counterpart of the ML-II equations (\ref{3.1})-(\ref{3.3}).
-It is not difficult to verify that the gauge equivalent counterpart of the ML-II equation is given by
+Let us find the gauge equivalent counterpart of the ML-II Equations (\ref{3.1})--(\ref{3.3}).
+It is not difficult (see Appendix A) to verify that the gauge-equivalent counterpart of the ML-II equation is given by

-where $q,r,p, k$ are some complex functions, $v, \eta$ are potential functions, $\kappa=const$.
-We call this equation as the (2+1)-dimensional nonlinear Schr\"odinger-Maxwell-Bloch equation (NSMBE) as in 1+1 dimensions it reduces to the (1+1)-dimensional nonlinear Schr\"odinger-Maxwell-Bloch equation (see e.g. \cite{C1}-\cite{C2} and references therein).
-Of course this equation is also integrable by IST.
-The corresponding Lax representation to (\ref{3.15})-(\ref{3.20}) reads as
+where $q,r,p, k$ are some complex functions; $v, \upeta$ are potential functions and $\kappa$ is a constant parameter.
+We call this set of equations the (2 + 1)-dimensional nonlinear Schr\"odinger--Maxwell--Bloch equation (NSMBE) due to the fact that in 1 + 1 dimensions, it reduces to the (1 + 1)-dimensional nonlinear Schr\"odinger--Maxwell--Bloch equation (see, e.g., \cite{C1,C2} and the references therein).
+Of course, this equation is also integrable in the Lax sense.
+The corresponding Lax representation to Equations (\ref{3.15})--(\ref{3.20}) reads as